SamSherrill/games-comparison/README.md

 - DONE Image of profile picture displayed next to the user's name
 - Is there any more we want to do with this <a> tag?
     - The table header formating on mobile needs improvement after we changed the usernames to a tags
-    - GOOD FIRST ISSUE 3/8: Display personaName & vanityUrl if those 2 are different for that user --- THIS LOGIC ALREADY EXISTS
+    - DONE Display personaName & vanityUrl if those 2 are different for that user

+- User instructions regarding:
+    - What is a vanity URL & how to create it
+    - How to set profile & games list public
+- Warnings that direct users to the appropriate help section if their profile isn't public, or their games list isn't

 - in other-controller, in the app.post /sharedGames we use sharedGamesArray to build the array, but we then simply send back sharedGames in the res.json.
 Maybe simplify the naming conventions there.